-When your corporate culture promotes health and wellness, your company is more attractive to the top talent that can afford to be choosy about where they work.
-Companies that regularly top “Best Places to Work” lists—from Facebook to Google to Zappos—tend to offer corporate wellness and employee nutrition benefits.
+When your corporate culture promotes health and employee wellness, your company is more attractive to the top talent that can afford to be choosy about where they work.
+Companies that regularly top “Best Places to Work” lists—from Facebook to Google to Zappos—tend to offer corporate wellness programs and employee nutrition benefits.
 At these workplaces, the food benefits go beyond providing free soda and snacks—there’s an emphasis on empowering employees to make healthy choices.

 Simply put, people want to work for an organization with an employee-centric culture, and caring about employee health is a sizable part of the equation.

 Why Employee Nutrition is a Vital Part of Employee Wellness

 Historically, most employee wellness programs have focused on increasing employees’ physical activity.
 From gym membership discounts to in-house yoga classes, there’s a definite emphasis on exercise.

 While exercise is a vital part of overall health and well-being, research shows that nutrition plays a far greater role.
 A study from the National Institute of Health reviewed weight management programs that combined exercise and diet, versus plans focused on diet alone.
 The study found that diet plus exercise performed slightly better than diet alone, but that diet appeared to be the key factor in sustainable weight loss.